Big OPEC+ oil output cuts depend on U.S., others joining: sources

 Riyadh and Moscow blamed each other for the collapse of the previous OPEC+ deal last month and have since then waged a war for market share, sending oil prices to their lowest in almost two decades.
 Benchmark Brent LCOc1 was trading at about $33 a barrel on Tuesday, about half its level at the end of 2019.

-Saudi Arabia, with by far the world’s biggest reserve of extra capacity and some of the lowest production costs, raised crude output to 12.3 million barrels per day (bpd) on April 1 and said it planned to export more than 10 million bpd.
+Saudi Arabia, with by far the world’s biggest reserve of extra capacity and some of the lowest production costs, said it had raised crude output to 12.3 million barrels per day (bpd) on April 1 and planned to export more than 10 million bpd.

 Riyadh had insisted it would no longer carry what it considered an unfair burden of output cuts.

-Russian President Vladimir Putin has said any output cuts should be made from levels in the first quarter, before Saudi Arabia and other hiked production.
+Russian President Vladimir Putin has said any output cuts should be made from levels in the first quarter, before Saudi Arabia and others hiked production.
 OPEC sources said Riyadh wanted cuts to be calculated from its current higher level.

 The OPEC source said there was no consensus between Riyadh and Moscow yet on the baseline for any reductions.
+Russian TASS news agency said cuts could last 3 months starting from May.

+Christyan Malek from JP Morgan said Thursday’s talks could fail: “We are quite skeptical.
+The Saudis want to keep pressure on the oil prices in order to gain a larger market share and concessions from Washington”.

 U.S. antitrust laws prohibit oil producers in the United States from taking steps to push up oil prices, but output curbs would be legal if state regulators or the federal government set lower production levels, experts say.